nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 ## UIPro Migration (v1 → v3)

 ::prose-caution
 This is a migration case, it won't cover all breaking changes introduced by the version upgrade.
+You should check each component you're using in the documentation to know if you need updates concerning props, slots or styles.
 ::

 ### 1. Setup package to v3